s-polly/foundry-samples/samples/microsoft/infrastructure-setup/01-connections/apim-and-modelgateway-integration-guide.md

 - **🌐 Public Networking**: If gateway endpoints are accessible on public internet, no separate setup required
 - **🔐 Fully Secured Network Setup**: Use Agents BYO VNet feature
   - **For APIM**: Use this [Bicep template for secure APIM setup](https://github.com/azure-ai-foundry/foundry-samples/tree/main/samples/microsoft/infrastructure-setup/16-private-network-standard-agent-apim-setup-preview)
-  - **For other model gateways**: Ensure your gateway is reachable within the BYO VNet

 ---